What Is A Mentor? - SACAP

 As a result of this shift, there are organisations where formal mentoring programmes have been implemented.
 “These will have carefully identified outcomes and measurables, and will involve the focused enrolment of mentors and mentees as well as the development of skills for both, and a planned and coordinated programme, with regular sessions, feedback, supervision and evaluation,” Paisley explains.

-On the flipside, however, are organisations where informal mentoring is order of the day.
-“Here, the process will be an organic one, and encouraged but not necessarily planned and coordinated.
+On the flipside, however, are organisations where informal mentoring is the order of the day.
+“Here, the process will be an organic one and encouraged but not necessarily planned and coordinated.
 Mentors show up, find and connect with mentees and off they go, as often as is necessary and for as long as is necessary,” he says.

 Ultimately, though, the success of any mentorship programme depends on the dedication of those involved.
 “What helps is commitment and support from the top, with a champion and sponsor who can create a learning-mentoring environment.
-Selecting the right mentors and mentees, developing their skills, careful contracting, skillful planning and coordination with an abundance of appreciation, recognition and reward all ensure success and a positive and powerful outcome.”
+Selecting the right mentors and mentees, developing their skills, careful contracting, skilful planning and coordination with an abundance of appreciation, recognition and reward all ensure success and a positive and powerful outcome.”

 Previous post